-Mentor of the Web Science stream is dr. Decebal Mocanu, prior to the beginning of the academic year you should register for 2IMC95.
-For further information about mentoring please consult Section 1.12.1.
+Mentors of the Web Science stream are dr. Decebal Mocanu and dr. Joaquin Vanschoren.
+Prior to the beginning of the academic year you should register for 2IMC95.
+For further information about mentoring please consult Section 1.12.2.

 The following table lists the mandatory courses.